anuran-roy/anuran-roy/README.md

 ### So, who am I? 😄

-I am a simple guy - someone who likes to buold stuff - either from data or from scratch (whenever not much data is available of coure :P)
+I am a simple guy - someone who likes to build stuff - either from data or from scratch (whenever not much data is available of coure :P)

 I started coding on my own from free tutorials online, which built into me the habit of reading documentation.
 (Yeah, even the EULAs)